photosynthesis-team/piq/CONTRIBUTING.rst

        open your_piq_folder/docs/build/html/index.html

-When changing documentation (adding formulas, tables, etc.), **provide a rendered version of the result** as part of your PR (e.g add screenshot).
+When changing documentation (adding formulas, tables, etc.), **provide a rendered version of the result** as part of your PR (e.g. add screenshot).

 Get in Touch
 ------------